krxm107/tp/docs/DeveloperGuide.md

 **Extensions**

 *   2a.
-The specified club name,
+The specified club name exists.
     *   2a1.
 The contact book app shows an error message (e.g "Club <NAME> already exists.")
         Use case ends.
 *   2b.
 The provided club name is invalid (e.g., it is blank or exceeds 70 characters).